-Understanding children and their caregivers’ experiences with incontinence in humanitarian contexts
+Understanding children and their caregivers’ experiences with self-wetting (incontinence) in humanitarian contexts

-This research project aimed to understand the barriers to inclusion and well-being that those living with incontinence, particularly children aged five to 11 and their caregivers, face in humanitarian contexts, so that more holistic, effective and inclusive WASH and protection programming can be developed.
+This research project aimed to understand the barriers to inclusion and well-being that those living with incontinence, particularly children aged five to 11 and their caregivers, face in humanitarian contexts, so that more holistic, effective and inclusive WASH and protection programming can be developed (download the project brief).
 We used a participatory research method to work with children, their caregivers, and other stakeholders in Cox’s Bazaar, Bangladesh and Adjumani District, Uganda.
-You can download the original project brief or watch a video about the methodology, but much more excitingly, below are some of the results of the project thus far.
+You can watch a video about the methodology, or download the research tools in English, Bangla, Dinka, Madi and Arabic.
+Below are some of the results of the project thus far.

-Understanding children and their caregivers’ experiences with incontinence in humanitarian contexts (link to video, also embedded below), WASH Cluster Hygiene Promotion Technical Working Group Speaker Series, UNICEF
+2022 Understanding children and their caregivers’ experiences with incontinence in humanitarian contexts (link to video, also embedded below.
+Our work is presented from 35-42 minutes), WASH Cluster Hygiene Promotion Technical Working Group Speaker Series, UNICEF